 [Warning!
 There are spoilers on the road ahead.]
 The first thing that you see in Joseph Losey’s FIGURES IN A LANDSCAPE (1970) is the big black helicopter.
 It lingers in the sky like a giant buzzing insect or an angry bird of prey.
 For the next two hours, it will pursue the film’s two protagonists (Robert … Continue reading EMBRACING AMBIGUITY: FIGURES IN A LANDSCAPE (1970)

-Joseph Losey is one of my favorite directors so I was thrilled to learn that his work is being spotlighted by FilmStruck.
-While looking through the collection of films available to stream I was inspired to revisit The Criminal a.k.a.
-Concrete Jungle (1960), a low-budget British crime thriller about an underworld kingpin named Johnny Bannion (Stanley … Continue reading LOSEY LET LOOSE: THE CRIMINAL (1960)
+While looking through the collection of Joseph Losey films currently available to stream on FilmStruck I was inspired to revisit The Criminal a.k.a.
+Concrete Jungle (1960), a low-budget British crime thriller about an underworld kingpin named Johnny Bannion (Stanley Baker) who organizes a high-stakes robbery that goes terribly wrong.
+When he finds himself behind bars … Continue reading LOSEY LET LOOSE: THE CRIMINAL (1960)

 It's been awhile.
 Work obligations, as well as personal projects and other responsibilities, have taken precedence over updating my blogs.
 Of course, you can always find me on my Tumblr as well as Twitter & Facebook.
 Before I let another month get away, I thought I'd finally share an update to the film writing I've … Continue reading Film Writing Nov.
 2016 – April 2017